LordMike/B2Lib/Readme.md

 -------

  - Handle changes to the API (B2 is still in Beta)
+ - Extend upload and download features (they're a bit messy now)
  - Extend the unit test coverage

 In General